Eucalyptus camaldulensis: Distribution and habitat

+In Victoria the species is known to hybridise with Eucalyptus ovata as Eucalyptus ×studleyensis.

+Eucalyptus camaldulensis grows under a wide range of climatic conditions from tropical to temperate, but the main areas are characterised by 5 to 20 frosts in winter and high summer temperatures.
+Temperature conditions may vary from a minimum of -6°C to a maximum of 54°C with a diurnal range up to 21°C.

 Ecology

 The species can be found along the banks of watercourses, as well as the floodplains of those watercourses.
 Due to the proximity to these watercourses, river red gum is subject to regular flooding in its natural habitat.
 River red gum prefers soils with clay content.
 The trees not only rely on rainfall but also on regular flooding, since flooding recharges the sub-soil with water.

 The association of the river red gum with water makes the tree a natural habitat choice, indeed sometimes the only choice in drier areas, for other species.
 The trees provide a breeding habitat for fish during the flooding season, which also benefits aquatic bird life that depend on fish as a food source during their own breeding season.
 Wilson, who examined the management of river red gums in NSW, suggests shelter is provided for fish in rivers and streams by fallen branches from the river red gum.
 The "snags" formed when river red gums fall into rivers such as the Glenelg, are an important part of river ecosystems, and vital habitat and breeding sites for native fish like river blackfish.
 Unfortunately most snags have been removed from these rivers, beginning in the 1850s, due to river-improvement strategies designed to prevent hazards to navigation, reduce damage to in-stream structures, rejuvenate or scour channels, and increase hydraulic capacity to reduce flooding.
 However, the Murray–Darling Basin Commission has recognised the importance of snags as aquatic habitat, and a moratorium on their removal from the Murray River has been recommended.

 Hollows start to form at around 120–180 years of age, creating habitat for many wildlife species, including a range of breeding and roosting animals such as bats, carpet pythons, and birds.
 The dense foliage of the tree also provides shade and shelter from the sun in drier areas.

 The superb parrot, a threatened species, is amongst the bird species that nest in the river red gum.

 River red gums contribute to the provision of nutrients and energy for other species through leaf and insect fall.
 This is especially important to the ecology in areas of low nutrients.
 The tree's preferred habitat of floodplains and watercourses also gives it the role of flood mitigator, which slows silt runoff.